 Christmas always sneaks up on me as a teacher.
-The week of our Christmas (or holiday) party, I would begin scrambling around for activities and gift ideas.
-My brain was always fried by that time of year, so I started keeping a list of some Christmas activities for a Christmas party.
+The week of our Christmas/holiday party, I would begin scrambling around for activities and gift ideas.
+If your brain is fried, then these Christmas party ideas for 3rd, 4th, and 5th grade classrooms should help!

 1. Candy Cane Races

 Divide the class into two teams and complete some relay races using candy canes.